 You can set a different e-mail alert configuration for each FRU class.
 For example, you can set one e-mail notification for SFPs and another for E_Ports.
 Before configuring e-mail alert recipients, you must set up the e-mail notification recipient's DNS server and domain name.
-Refer to "Configuring the e-mail server on a switch" on page 87.
+Refer to Configuring the e-mail server on a switch on page 105.

-Fabric OS v7.2 supports up to five e-mail addresses.
+Fabric OS 7.3.0 supports up to five e-mail addresses.
 E-mail addresses must not exceed 128 characters.

 You must execute the fwalfilterset 1 command to enable e-mail notification.
-Refer to the Fabric OS Command Reference.
+Refer to the Fabric OS Command Reference for information on this command.

-To enable an e-mail alerts recipient, perform the following steps.
+To enable an e-mail alerts recipient, perform the following steps:

-- 1. Open the Fabric Watch window. - 2.
+- Open the Fabric Watch window. - 2.
 Select the Email Configuration tab. - 3.
 Select a FRU class in the Fabric Watch Explorer pane. - 4.
-Click Enable. - Enter the e-mail addresses of the recipients in the Recipient Email Address field.
-Separate multiple e-mail addresses with commas. - 6.
-Click Apply. - Repeat step 3 through step 6 for any additional FRU classes. - 8.
-Optional: Click Send Test Email to receive a test e-mail so you can verify the e-mail notification is working correctly.
+Click Enable. - 5.
+Enter the e-mail addresses of the recipients in the Recipient Email Address field. - Separate multiple e-mail addresses with commas. - 6.
+Click Apply. - 7.
+Repeat steps 3 through 6 for any additional FRU classes. - 8.
+Click Send Test Email to receive a test e-mail so you can verify the e-mail notification is working correctly.
 You can send a test e-mail only after you have applied your settings.